Catherine Walsh (actress)

 Catherine Walsh (born 1969) is an Irish actor of stage and screen.

 Early life

 Born in Cork in 1969, Walsh was educated in the Presentation in the city.
 She was encouraged in her goal of becoming an actor.
-She auditioned for the National Youth Theatre and on the advise of one of her directors she then got training in theatre with the Samuel Beckett Centre, Trinity College Dublin.
+She auditioned for the National Youth Theatre and on the advice of one of her directors she then got training in theatre with the Samuel Beckett Centre, Trinity College Dublin.

 Walsh's younger sister is the actor Eileen Walsh.

 Acting career

 Walsh predominantly performs on stage.
 She has gained a great reputation for her performances with accolades such as the review for her work in Bailegangaire: